Skip to main content

 Outsmart the Anchoring Bias in Three Simple Steps

-Psychological insights can help you avoid the trap of cognitive biases
+Psychological insights can help you avoid the trap of cognitive biases.

-(1) How old are you?
+How old are you?

 The anchoring bias

-Anchoring can represent just such a bias: It refers to the automatic process of identifying available information to provide a focal point or a baseline for our judgement.
+Anchoring can represent just such a bias: It refers to the automatic process of identifying available information to provide a focal point or a baseline for our judgment.
 Unfortunately, though, we aren’t all too picky when it comes to the selection of a focal point during the automatic anchoring process.
 Quite often, we end up jumping at the first available cue… without even noticing!

 Now think back to the quiz question from the beginning of this article.
 Hand on heart—did your age (presumably a number lower than 500!) influence your guess?
 Did it bias you towards a lower estimate?
 What would you have guessed without the hidden anchor?

 A second-hand car dealer, for example, might show you the most expensive model first to set a high anchoring baseline for the appropriate price of second-hand cars.
 When the dealer subsequently presents you with a cheaper model (even if the car is overpriced for its make), it will appear like a bargain by comparison.
-The strategically placed anchor could therefore trick you into overspending.
+The strategically placed anchor could, therefore, trick you into overspending.

 Outsmart the bias